 Legal Proceedings

-In legal matters, such as divorce settlements, property partition, or probate cases, an arm's length sale may be mandated to ensure that the property is sold at its true market value without any influence or bias from involved parties.
+In legal matters, such as divorce settlements, property partition, or probate cases, an arm's length sale may be mandated to ensure that the property is sold at a fair market value without any influence or bias from involved parties.

 Investment Transactions